friscorose/textual-spinbox/README.md

 # A Textual Spinbox widget

+## Demo a Textual spinbox

+Simply run from the repo with

+`uvx --from git+https://github.com/friscorose/textual-spinbox spinbox_demo`

+now you can scroll wheel up or down, drag up or down and click the up or down arrows to change the value in the spinbox.
+A simple ctrl+c to quit.

+## Use uv to build an app

 Build a silly app with a custom Textual spinbox widget using uv.

 `uv init sillyapp`